smattymatty/mathew-storm-site/blog_content/Digital_Sovereignty/why-i-left-youtube-to-build-northtube.md

 **No ads.
 Period.** Not "fewer ads" or "better ads."
 No ads.
 Your content plays, uninterrupted, unfunded by organizations you might oppose.
 That's it.

-**No algorithmic recommendations (yet).** You see what's recent or what you search for.
+**No algorithmic recommendations.** You see what's recent or what you search for.
 That's it.
-Turns out this is... fine?
+Turns out this is fine.
 Maybe even better?

 **Smaller audience means real community.** We're tiny right now.
 But that means everyone here chose to be here.
 No one stumbled in from an algorithmic recommendation.
 They came intentionally.